Willmar, Minnesota: Immigration

 Since 1989, Willmar has had a large influx of immigrants from Latin America and Northeast Africa, mostly due to the demand for labor at the Jennie-O poultry plant.
 In 2001, the city was recognized as an "All America City" by the National Civic League, in part for its success as growing numbers of immigrants became part of the community.

 In 2005, the city received attention from national media after several Somali-American high school students gave Willmar High School its first cross-country state championship in 20 years.
 The team won the state tournament and attended the Nike Nationals consecutively in 2005 and 2006.
 Following its success, the city gained attention from Sports Illustrated.
 Subsequently, NBC Nightly News ran a story on Willmar's changing complexion and its acceptance of its new citizens.

 More national attention was received when an opinion piece about immigration and Willmar by Thomas Friedman appeared in the New York Times on May 14, 2019.

 Education

 Willmar is home to Ridgewater College, a community and technical college on the site of a former military base.
 It has a sister college in Hutchinson.
 Ridgewater enrolls over 5,500 students and provides a moderate range of programs, in addition to providing access to some four-year programs through relationships with universities in the MnSCU system.
+It is also home to Willmar High School and Willmar Community Christian School.